fennar01/resume/resume.md

 ---

-For the past 8 years, I've been privately consulting and over that time, I've come to realize how much I enjoy working in a team, focusing on a common goal.
+For the past 8 years, I've been privately consulting and over that time, I've come to realize how much I enjoy working in a team and focusing on a common goal.

 I'm re-entering the job market in order to look for a company I can grow with and to give me a sense of belonging.
 I'm looking for a position to dedicate the next 10 years to, doing work that gives me purpose.